-What Can a Handyman Do in Montgomery in Montgomery County, Tennessee?
+What Can a Handyman Do Without a License in Montgomery in Montgomery County, Tennessee?

 In Tennessee, most "handyman" work can be done without a state contractor license as long as you stay under the state’s small-job threshold and you are not performing regulated trades (electrical/plumbing/HVAC) that require separate licensing.
 In Montgomery (Montgomery County), you typically also need a local business license (city if inside city limits; county if in unincorporated areas).
 Even when license-exempt, permits may still be required for building, electrical, plumbing, or HVAC work.